-Though the device looks pretty good on paper and packs all the essentials of a modern smartphone, this Realme 3 review is all about how it performs in real life and to see whether it is really worth your hard earned money.
+Though the device looks pretty good on paper and packs all the essentials of a modern smartphone, this Realme 3 review is all about how it performs in real life and to see whether it is worth your hard-earned money.

 So, let’s dive into the review of the device to know whether it gives its competitors a run for their money.

-I personally like this position of the fingerprint as no matter how big your phone is, you can easily unlock it.
-Realme 3, however, is not heavy at all and though it might not really be usable with one hand, it’s still better than the massive Honor 8X in terms of size and usability.
+I like this position of the fingerprint as no matter how big your phone is; you can easily unlock it.
+Realme 3, however, is not heavy at all, and though it might not really be usable with one hand, it’s still better than the massive Honor 8X in terms of size and usability.

-The right-hand side of the device has a power button that is easily accessible.
-On the left side, you’ll find the volume rocker which has a great placement so even if you are someone with small hands, you won’t have a problem reaching out for it.
+The right-hand side of the device has an easily accessible power button.
+On the left side, you’ll find the volume rocker, which has an excellent placement, so even if you are someone with small hands, you won’t have a problem reaching out for it.

-The phone feels light in the hand and doesn’t slip from the grip despite having a glossy finish.
-However, it’s a fingerprint magnet and the chances of getting scratches are quite high.
+The phone feels light in hand and doesn’t slip from the grip despite having a glossy finish.
+However, it’s a fingerprint magnet, and the chances of getting scratches are quite high.

 The Realme 3 comes with a 6.2-inch HD+ display offering a 1520 x 720 pixels screen resolution, 19:9 aspect ratio.
-The display is protected by a layer of Gorilla Glass 3 on top.
+A layer of Gorilla Glass 3 protects the display on top.

 Our Realme 3 review revealed that the screen resolution of the device is a bit low for the display size, especially when many of its midrange competitors have now moved on to offer Full HD displays.
-Thus, the images and text aren’t the sharpest but it’s not bad enough to be a deal-breaker.
-The 720p display is probably how the company plans to keep the price controlled.
+Thus, the images and text aren’t the sharpest, but it’s not bad enough to be a deal-breaker.
+The 720p display is probably how the company plans to keep the price under control.

-It seems that the notch trend is still lingering on and the Realme 3 also carries a water-drop notch which is not intrusive at all when consuming media on the huge screen as you get used to it pretty quickly thanks to its small size.
+It seems that the notch trend is still lingering on, and the Realme 3 also carries a water-drop notch, which is not intrusive at all when consuming media on the massive screen as you get used to it pretty quickly thanks to its small size.

 The viewing angles of the phone are also great indoors but quite struggles outdoors as there is apparent fading on the sides.

 On full brightness, it can get quite bright for indoor use as well as outdoors.
-However, the phone comes with a pre-installed low-quality screen protector which results in excessive smidges on the screen, making it difficult to use outdoors.
+However, the phone comes with a pre-installed low-quality screen protector, which results in excessive smudges on the screen, making it difficult to use outdoors.

-Other than that, we did not encounter any problems regarding the display in our Realme 3 review except that the auto brightness feature does not work well enough and could have been better but that a software optimization issue and does not relate to the quality of the display.
+Other than that, we did not encounter any problems regarding the display in our Realme 3 except that the auto-brightness feature does not work well enough and could have been better, but that a software optimization issue and does not relate to the quality of the display.

 Android Pie sits in the heart of the phone with the updated Color OS version 6 on top that comes with a new visual experience.
 Many aspects have received a new look and functionality.

 The phone comes with an app drawer out of the box.
-Also, the first thing we noticed in our Realme 3 review was the two navigation buttons — home button and back button.
+Also, the first thing we noticed in our Realme 3 was the two navigation buttons — the home and the back button.
 Thankfully, you can change the navigation bar in the settings menu.
 There is also a variety of gesture options to navigate- giving every type of user an option.

-In giving the UI a new look, sadly the company has excluded some of the major features of Android Pie, like the Digital wellbeing which monitors your time of smartphone usage and is really a cool feature to use.
+In giving the UI a new look, sadly, the company has excluded some of the significant features of Android Pie, like the Digital wellbeing, which monitors your time of smartphone usage and is a cool feature to use.

-Though the company has fixed a lot of things like simplifying the settings menu into categories and separating them with a line, there are certain aspects that still look clumsy, like the huge toggle keys in the notification shade.
+Though the company has fixed a lot of things like simplifying the settings menu into categories and separating them with a line, certain aspects still look clumsy, like the huge toggle keys in the notification shade.

-The device also has a “Realme Game Space feature” that boosts the gaming performance of the phone and enables game optimization with add ons like do-not-disturb mode and brightness lock. but annoyingly, as the Realme 3 review went on, whenever I started any game, every time I encountered the “Game Space” prompt which was pretty agitating.
+The device also has a “Realme Game Space feature” that boosts the gaming performance of the phone and enables game optimization with add ons like do-not-disturb mode and brightness lock but annoyingly, as the test went on, whenever I started any game, every time I encountered the “Game Space” prompt which was pretty irritating.

-All in all, the Color OS 6 is a heavily customized skin that is definitely not going to please everyone but if you are coming from any Chinese phone like Huawei or Vivo, you might find it fit your taste.
+All in all, Color OS 6 is a heavily customized skin that is not going to please everyone, but if you are coming from any Chinese phone like Huawei or Vivo, you might find it fit your taste.

 Performance and Battery

 Powering the Realme 3 is the MediaTek Helio P60 octa-core chipset that is coupled with a 4GB RAM along with 64GB internal storage.
-The device can look pretty good on paper but sadly enough our Realme 3 review showed that the impressive specs don’t translate to a fast and flawless performance in real life.
+The device can look pretty good on paper, but sadly enough, our Realme 3 showed that the impressive specs don’t translate to a fast and flawless performance in real life.

-Our real-life Realme 3 review showed that the same cannot be said for heavy usage.
-The device doesn’t cut it when it comes to power intensive use.
-The real world performance is quite underwhelming.
+Our real-life tests showed that the same could not be said for heavy usage.
+The device doesn’t cut it when it comes to power-intensive use.
+The real-world performance is quite underwhelming.
 Lagging and stuttering can be observed in many portions of the SystemUI.

-As long as you are playing a single heavy game like the Real Racing 3, PUBG or Deer Hunter, you can enjoy that as long as it lasts, but when you try and open other apps in the background or switch to other apps while playing the game, the screen just gets stuck and you have to wait for it to come to normal so you can proceed on.
+If you are playing a single heavy game like the Real Racing 3, PUBG or Deer Hunter, you can enjoy that as long as it lasts.
+Still, when you try and open other apps in the background or switch to other apps while playing the game, the screen gets stuck, and you have to wait for it to come to normal, so you can proceed on.

-Another super irritating thing during our Realme 3 review was that whenever I pressed the home button while playing a heavy game and 7,8 apps were opened in the background, the screen went black and even after 5 to 10 mins it did not go back to normal.
+Another super irritating thing I noticed that whenever I pressed the home button while playing a heavy game and 7,8 apps were opened in the background, the screen went black, and even after 5 to 10 mins it did not go back to normal.

 For most of the part, this laggy and annoying performance is not because of the hardware, as helio P60 is known to be an efficient chipset.
-It rather comes from the poor software optimization of the phone.
-Other than the above-mentioned scenarios, the performance is manageable but undoubtedly far from being amazing.
+It instead comes from the poor software optimization of the phone.
+Other than the scenarios mentioned above, the performance is manageable but undoubtedly far from being amazing.

-As for the sound quality, the single bottom firing speaker can get pretty loud, but the sound may be too shrilling for some.
-The speaker is positioned at the bottom so you’ll definitely happen to cover that during your gaming sessions.
+As for the sound quality, the single bottom-firing speaker can get pretty loud, but the sound may be too shrilling for some.
+The speaker is positioned at the bottom, so you’ll happen to cover that during your gaming sessions.

-Powered by a 4,230 mAh cell, the battery performance on the handset is literally amazing in real life.
-In one hour of light and moderate usage, the device only consumed 12% of battery and while we were expecting the phone to drain the battery quickly in heavy usage, it ate up only 16% of battery in heavy usage.
+Powered by a 4,230 mAh cell, the battery performance on the handset is amazing in real life.
+In one hour of light and moderate usage, the device only consumed 12% of battery,.
+While we were expecting the phone to drain the battery quickly in heavy usage, it ate up only 16% of battery in heavy usage.

-This means that you can eke out 1 full day of heavy usage from the device which is pretty great.
+This means that you can eke out one full day of heavy usage from the device, which is pretty great.
 The battery part is actually where the 720p screen helped a lot and did not drain as much battery.

-After the disappointment in performance, we looked towards the camera part in our Realme 3 review to gain solace but in vain.
-The camera on the device is also average and though takes good pictures too, it is very inconsistent.
+After the disappointment in performance, we looked towards the camera part to gain solace but in vain.
+The camera on the device is also average, and though it takes good pictures too, it is very inconsistent.

 The quality of photos taken with the primary camera was a bit of a hit or miss when shooting landscapes.
-Some shots had very good detail, and sometimes the device struggled with capturing a good picture, and the output was washed out colors.
+Some shots had excellent detail, and sometimes the device struggled with capturing a good picture, and the output was washed out colors.

-HDR is present but colors can look a bit oversaturated.
-Realme 3 also has a chroma boost option which enhances the saturation of the pictures.
-It clearly adds unwanted contrast, sharpens the image to unwanted point and uses excessive saturation.
+HDR is present, but colors can look a bit oversaturated.
+Realme 3 also has a chroma boost option, which enhances the saturation of the pictures.
+It adds unwanted contrast, sharpens the image to an undesirable point, and uses excessive saturation.

 As we earlier mentioned that the HDR is inconsistent, it can sometimes overexpose a picture, which results in tipping the balance between saturation and details, losing both in the wake.

 The front 13-megapixel sensor captured detailed selfies under good light but struggled under low light.
-It’s also ladened with AI beautification which lets you do things such as smoothen your skin, slim your cheekbones, etc. However, the edge detection in selfie camera wasn’t good either.
+It’s also ladened with AI beautification, which lets you do things such as smoothen your skin, slim your cheekbones, etc. However, the edge detection in the selfie camera wasn’t good either.

 Realme 3 has both its strengths and weaknesses.
-The strengths of the phone include a handy design, a great battery life, a feature-rich camera experience, and good gaming capabilities.
+The strengths of the phone include a handy design, a great battery life, a feature-rich camera experience, and excellent gaming capabilities.

-The multitasking performance isn’t at par with other devices which is, in fact, the result of a poorly optimized software which badly requires a lot of polishing.
+The multitasking performance isn’t on par with other devices, which is, in fact, the result of poorly optimized software, which badly requires a lot of polishing.
 The abundance of camera features also does not mean that the camera is out of this world.
 When talking strictly about the camera, it’s just an average device.